ACoT-VLA: Action Chain-of-Thought for Vision-Language-Action Models: Experiments

-Following standard training configuration in LIBERO-Plus~\cite{fei2025libero} , we train our policy on the provided training set for a total of $100\text{K}$ optimization steps.
-In terms of evaluation, we adhere to the protocol established in the benchmark, \ie, each episode is executed once without repeated rollouts.
-Note that the average success rate is computed over the entire evaluation set.
+We consider two evaluation protocols: (i) \textit{Zero-Shot Transfer}, where policies trained on the LIBERO dataset are directly evaluated on LIBERO-Plus to assess generalization. (ii) \textit{Supervised Fine-Tuning}, where models are directly optimized on LIBERO-Plus dataset.
+Technically, we follow evaluation configuration in LIBERO-Plus~\cite{fei2025libero}, \ie, each episode is executed once without repeated rollouts.

-As shown in Table~\ref{tab:libero_plus}, our method significantly boosts the policy's performance, surpassing all previous methods by a huge margin.
-In particular, our approach demonstrates pronounced robustness under challenging perturbations such as camera-viewpoint shifts ($+ 11.6\%$), robot initial-state perturbations ($+16.3\%$), and sensor noise ($+ 12.5\%$), where existing language-guided or vision-guided policies exhibit significant degradation.
-These results highlight the effectiveness of our action-space guidance in improving generalization under diverse perturbation factors.
+As shown in Table~\ref{tab:libero_plus}, our method significantly boosts the policy's performance, surpassing all previous methods in both settings.
+Specifically, under the \textit{Zero-Shot} regime, our approach demonstrates pronounced robustness against distribution shifts such as robot initial-state perturbations ($+3.2\%$) and language variations ($+ 4.2\%$), where existing language-guided or vision-guided policies exhibit significant degradation.
+Furthermore, our method maintains exceptional performance under the \textit{Supervised Fine-Tuning} setting, reaching an $88.0\%$ average success rate.
+These results highlight the effectiveness of our action-space reasoning in improving generalization and robust policy learning.

-\textbf{VLABench Benchmark.} VLABench is a large-scale evaluation suite aimed at benchmarking both VLAs and VLMs on diverse robotic tasks.
-Built on ManiSkill3~\cite{tao2024maniskill3}, its manipulation benchmark consists of various tabletop scenarios, \eg, contact-rich interactions and articulated-object manipulation.
-The standard evaluation is organized into $5$ public tracks, \ie, in-distribution, cross-category, commonsense, semantic-instruction, and unseen-texture, which respectively assess standard in-distribution performance, category-level generalization, commonsense reasoning, instruction understanding, and robustness to appearance variations.
+\textbf{VLABench Benchmark.} Built on ManiSkill3~\cite{tao2024maniskill3}, VLABench is designed to benchmark both VLAs and VLMs on diverse robotic tasks.
+The standard evaluation is organized into $5$ public tracks, \ie, in-distribution, cross-category (category-level generalization), commonsense reasoning, semantic-instruction (language understanding), and unseen-texture (appearance robustness).
 Particularly, VLABench proposes Intention Score (IS) and Progress Score (PS) to evaluate robot policies.